brendanhay/brendanhay.github.io/_posts/2016-08-07-credentials.md

-Today I'd like to announce the release of a new Haskell library named [credentials](https://hackage.haskell.org/package/credentials), which allows you to securely retrieve shared encrypted credentials (secrets) from within your Haskell applications.
+Today I'd like to announce the release of a new Haskell library named [credentials](https://hackage.haskell.org/package/credentials), which allows you to securely share encrypted credentials (secrets) from within your Haskell applications.
 An administration CLI has also been released which allows you to manage the credentials or access them from non-Haskell applications.